kartik-v/bootstrap-fileinput/README.md

 }
 ```

+#### otherActionButtons
+_string_ markup for additional action buttons to display within the initial preview thumbnails (for example displaying an image edit button).
+The following tags can be used in the markup and will be automatically replaced:

+- `{dataKey}`: Will be replaced with the `key` set within `initialPreviewConfig`.

 #### textEncoding
 _string_ the encoding to be used while reading a text file.
 Applicable only for previewing text files.
 Defaults to `UTF-8`.